byucs340ta/cobertura-example/README.md

 Cobertura Example for CS340

-See the build.xml file for configuring ant to run your junit tests with cobertura integration.
+See the build.xml file for a simple example of configuring ant to run your junit tests with cobertura integration.

-List of ant commands:
+List of available ant commands:
 ```bash
 ant init # creates report directories
 ant clean # deletes report directories